Touring the Giza Pyramid Complex: A Comprehensive DIY Guide to Egypt's Legendary Pyramids and Sphinx

 Giza Pyramid Complex | Tickets and Other Notes

-Tickets to Giza Pyramid Complex can be booked on-site at ticket booths or online.
-Starting from 2023, all tourist attractions in Egypt are available for online ticketing, saving the hassle of queuing and being hassled by salespeople, which is a significant boon for foreign tourists.
-This is because there used to be many opportunities to be scammed or subject to aggressive sales tactics in Egypt when buying tickets.
-With online ticketing, all you need to do is to hold your phone and walk straight up to the entrance gate.
-However, the Egyptian government's website is not user-friendly, and it's easy to make mistakes or encounter ticketing failures, which is one of the drawbacks.
-Ticket prices are adjusted annually, and due to the rapid fluctuations in the Egyptian pound exchange rate, the price increase can be significant, so no specific figures are provided here.
-Please check directly on the official website for ticketing.
-At all attractions in Egypt, the ticket prices for foreign tourists are about ten times higher than for locals.
-You can see the prices for foreigners by selecting "Other Nationality" on the official website, and this is something that must be accepted.
+Self-guided tours can purchase tickets at the on-site ticket booth or online.
+Starting from 2023, all tourist attractions in Egypt offer online ticket purchasing, eliminating the need to queue and deal with pushy salespeople, which is a significant advantage for foreign tourists.
+In the past, there were many instances of scams and aggressive sales tactics during the ticket-buying process in Egypt.
+Buying tickets online means you just need to hold onto your phone and walk straight up to the entry machine.
+However, one downside is that the Egyptian government's website is not user-friendly, making it easy to make mistakes or fail in purchasing tickets.
+Ticket prices are adjusted annually, and because the exchange rate of the Egyptian pound fluctuates rapidly, the extent of price increases can be significant.
+Therefore, specific numbers will not be provided here; please directly visit the official website for inquiries.
+For all attractions in Egypt, the ticket prices required for foreign tourists are about ten times higher than those for locals.
+You have to select "Other Nationality" on the official website to see the ticket prices for foreigners, and this is something that must be accepted.

 If you want to enter either of the three main pyramids, note that tickets to enter the pyramids must be purchased separately.
 The pyramids of Giza are open on a rotating basis, and you can check the official website's ticket purchase page to see which pyramid tickets are available for the date you wish to go.